pburkholder/vendoring-cookbook/README.md

 ## Problem

-You need to use Ruby code in your cookbook that's not part of chef-client Omnibus install.
+You need to use Ruby gem libraries in your cookbook that are not part of chef-client Omnibus install.

 While this documentation stands alone, if you really want to understand what's going on, then `git clone` this cookbook, and check out the various tags.